swswsw/near-simple-2-2-multisig/README.md

 - so both owners have to call withdraw() with the same <recipient, amount> to complete withdraw.
 - when one owner calls withdraw(), the approval is recorded in storage
 - when the second owners calls withdraw(), the withdraw is completed and token will be transferred.

+## Running demo

+Run the following in sequence:

+### ./scripts/1.dev-deploy.sh
+- creates and deploy the contract
+- specifying $OWNER and $OWNER2 to be owners

+### ./scripts/2.deposit.sh
+- deposit 2 near into the contract
+- anyone can deposit

+### ./scripts/3.withdraw.sh
+- first owner call withdraw.
+- The approval is recorded in storage.

+### ./scripts/4.withdraw-owner2.sh
+- second owner call withdraw
+- token is transferred out to the recipient

 ## future works